PhoenixRacing/cheesy-parts/README.md

 * [Bundler](http://gembundler.com)
 * MySQL

-To run Cheesy Parts locally:
+To run Phoenix Fab locally:

 1. Create an empty MySQL database and a user account with full permissions on it.
 1. Populate `config/environment.rb` with the parameters for the development environment.
 This file is overwritten on deploy with the parameters in the Rakefile, so it's okay to set the development values in it and then forget about it.
 1. Run `bundle install`.
-This will download and install the gems that Cheesy Parts depends on.
+This will download and install the gems that Phoenix Fab depends on.
 1. Run `bundle exec rake db:migrate`.
 This will run the database migrations to create the necessary tables in MySQL.
-1. Run `ruby parts_server_control.rb <command>` to control the running of the Cheesy Parts server, where `<command>` can be one of `start`|`stop`|`run`|`restart`.
+1. Run `ruby parts_server_control.rb <command>` to control the running of the Phoenix Fab server, where `<command>` can be one of `start`|`stop`|`run`|`restart`.

-The database migration will create an admin account (username "deleteme@team254.com", password "chezypofs") that you can use to first get into the system and create other accounts.
+The database migration will create an admin account (username "deleteme@phoenix.com", password "baja") that you can use to first get into the system and create other accounts.
 It is highly recommended that you delete this account after having created your own admin account.

 ## Deployment

+OLIN BAJA ECE HAS NOT GOTTEN TO HERE YET.
+The following instructions have not been tested and may not work correctly.

 The Cheesy Parts codebase includes [Fezzik](https://github.com/dmacdougall/fezzik) scripts for deploying to a remote server via SSH.
 To deploy: